mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

          </p>

 ### Unsupervised Learning
 * In unsupervised methods, we are only given input data without any labels.
-Here the goal is to discover any interesting or structure in the data (knowledge discovery).
+Here the goal is to discover any interesting structure in the data (knowledge discovery).
 For example, discovering groups of similar examples within the data, where is called clustering.
 Another example is the density estimation problem, in which the goal is to estimate the distribution of data within the input space.
-One more important example of unsupervised tasks is to decompose a data/signal to simpler or more interpretable components.
+One more important example of unsupervised tasks is to decompose data/signals into simpler or more interpretable components.
 Two common tasks in this category are the _Factor Analysis_ methods and _Manifold Learning_ for linear and non-linear data, respectively (linear and non-linear data means that features/attributes underlying the data show a linear (non-linear) relationship or trend.
 We will talk more about this later).

    - **Clustering** (image segmentation): Clustering or grouping similar pixels in an image.
 Consider a task of grouping similar pixels of an image.
 For example, in the following figure, we are asked to divide pixels of the image into \\(K=2, 3, 10\\) groups.
 However, we have not been provided with any other information such as the label of the image, or some other information about the content of the image.
 Hence, our unsupervised algorithm (clustering algorithm) needs somehow to explore the similarity between pixels of the input image and group them in \\(K\\) groups/clusters.
 What similarity means is a broad concept.
-For instance, similar pixels means those pixels whose values are close to each other.
-In this example, \\(K\\) clusters have been shown by different color (e.g., for \\(K=2\\), there are only 2 types of pixels: blue or dark).
+For instance, similar pixels mean those pixels whose values are close to each other.
+In this example, \\(K\\) clusters have been shown by different colors (e.g., for \\(K=2\\), there are only 2 types of pixels: blue or dark).

       <p align="center">
         <img width="600" alt="Screenshot 2023-07-10 at 9 57 45 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/fb9ccc46-0a7b-4eb2-9396-a34642d1ff10">